alexrudnick/dissertation/BURNDOWN.md

     * turn inferred document vectors into features for classification
     * CONCEPTUALLY DONE there's just one vector per sentence, so there's your feature vector.
+  * DONE doc2vec features
+    * EMPIRICAL QUESTION: does it even really make sense to use doc2vec by itself? is the meaning of the sentence as a whole what we want, for classifying a particular token usage?

 ## sequence
 CANCELED!!